 Starting with just one small segment of a larger part of my life there, I’ll post a series of insects I came across, which I mentioned I wanted to do in my post Happy New Year!
 What I’m Looking Forward to in 2021.

 Eventually I will write about other topics related to my experience living in Malawi.
 A bit more personal while reserving other aspects.
-Likely more in present tense as I didn’t have access to consistent electricity much less internet at the time I drafted most of my posts.
+Likely more in present tense as I didn’t have access to consistent electricity and internet at the time I drafted most of my posts.

 I hope you enjoy the series!